-Congratulations, you have entered the wonderful world of podcasting by creating your own Acast account!
+So, you're starting a podcast.
+That's great.
 But before you plug in and press record, it’s important to take a few things into consideration to make sure you’ve found your own unique voice as a podcaster.
-Here are a few things to think about before publishing your first episode!
+Here are three things to consider before starting your podacst.

 The first step in finding your voice as a podcaster is to have a really clear idea from the beginning about what kind of podcast you’re creating.
 Are you hoping to entertain and make people laugh or provide an educational show to be used in classrooms?
 Deciding your show's tone before you do anything else will help you set the cadence for everything from your audio, editing, artwork and more!